NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - "auto", "ACCA", "HERS", "MaxLoad"
      - The auto-sizing methodology to use when the heat pump capacity is not provided.
 If not provided, the OS-HPXML default (see `HPXML HVAC Sizing Control <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-hvac-sizing-control>`_) is used.
    * - ``geothermal_loop_configuration``
-     - true
+     - false
      -
      - Choice
-     - "none", "vertical"
+     - "auto", "none", "vertical"
      - Configuration of the geothermal loop.
 Only applies to ground-to-air heat pump type.
+If not provided, the OS-HPXML default (see `Ground-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#ground-to-air-heat-pump>`_) is used.
    * - ``geothermal_loop_borefield_configuration``
      - false
      -